 constant use of the appropriate

-vocabulary set creates the atmosphere of the gothic.
-Using the right
+vocabulary set creates an sustains the atmosphere of the gothic.
+Using

 words maintains the dark-and-stimulated feel that defines the gothic.